Not only is missing a pay check an annoying scramble for a week, it is getting to be a regular habit, and that is wreaking havoc on my budget.

 3. Make up a new magic trick using ‘slight of hand’ and two crackers and a napkin.

-4. Google ‘free internet math games’ and see what happens (or science, geography or reading or whatever)
+4. Google ‘free internet math games’ and see what happens (or

 5. Calculate if 1 million one-inch tall figurines would touch the moon or not.